eficode-academy/terraform-fundamentals/02-Create-and-Manage-Resources-with-Terraform.md

 This variable allow you to specify the name of the container inside storage account, which can be overridden at runtime if needed.

-### 3. Configure the main.tf File for Azure Resources
+### 3. Configure the main.tf file for Azure Resources

 In the `main.tf` file, we will define the necessary resources to host a static website on Azure.